 A nifty trick to remember calcium’s mechanism for pregnant women is that, think of calcium as the component for hardening bones.
 Calcium affects the pregnancy by making the uterus hard or contracted.
-What you want for preterm labor is a soft and relaxed uterus which is why magnesium sulfate is given.
+You want a soft and relaxed uterus for preterm labor, which is why magnesium sulfate is given.

 Magnesium sulfate’s loading dose is 4 to 6 grams in 30 minutes.

 For those who are unaware of what a loading dose is, think of it as a larger dose that quickly achieves a therapeutic range.
 Certain medications cannot be given to pregnant women.
 Those that can be given in pregnancy are administered with caution.
 In cases of preterm labor, a loading dose of magnesium sulfate is given to reach the desired therapeutic range.